Hotel owner on directing The Only Way is Essex stars in Norfolk

 Filming saw stars stay in the Dial House hotel in Reepham and head to the beach for fish and chips from No1 Cromer.

-Hannah Springham, who co-owns the hotel with her husband and also directs the ITV2 show, has revealed the group "loved" the area.
+Hannah Springham, who co-owns the hotel with her husband and also directs the ITVBe show, has revealed the group "loved" the area.

 She said: "We had an empty hotel and I was filming the series and I just thought our hotel would be amazing for TOWIE because the rooms are all so fancy.